 Vaadin TestBench supports distributed execution of tests in a grid.
 See "Running Tests in a Distributed Environment".

 Whether developing tests with the WebDriver in the workstation or running tests in a grid, using some browsers requires that a browser driver is installed.

 Download the latest browser driver

-Chrome - install ChromeDriver (a part of the Chromium project) for your platform from the latest release at:
+Chrome - install ChromeDriver (a part of the Chromium project) for your platform from under the latest release at:

 Add the driver executable to user PATH.
 In a distributed testing environment, give it as a command-line parameter to the grid node service, as described in "Starting a Grid Node".